NinjaSchoolProfessor/TradingScripts/README.md

 ## What is Volumatic VIDYA?

-Volumatic VIDYA combines the Variable Index Dynamic Average (VIDYA) with volume pressure analysis to provide a comprehensive trend-following system.
-Unlike traditional moving averages that use fixed smoothing periods, VIDYA dynamically adjusts its responsiveness based on market momentum using the Chande Momentum Oscillator (CMO).
+The Variable Index Dynamic Average (VIDYA) is a dynamic moving average that adjusts itself based on volatility and momentum rather than relying on a fixed period.
+It uses the Chande Momentum Oscillator (CMO) to measure the strength of price movement and modifies its smoothing factor accordingly.
+When momentum increases, VIDYA becomes more responsive and tracks price changes faster; when momentum fades, it smooths out and filters noise.

+Volumatic VIDYA builds on this foundation by integrating volume pressure analysis with VIDYA’s adaptive behavior.
+This pairing creates a trend-following system that not only reacts to momentum shifts but also factors in buying and selling pressure.
+Compared to traditional averages like the SMA or EMA, which stay fixed regardless of conditions, Volumatic VIDYA responds dynamically to both momentum and volume, making it more effective in fast-changing or volatile markets.

 The indicator provides: